 You can also attend recovery meetings and therapy sessions over video chat or on the phone.
 Alcoholics Anonymous and Narcotics Anonymous both provide web pages devoted to online options including Zoom and Google Hangouts.

-Whilst many feel that online options are not an effective enough replacement for in-person meetings, during this time it is clearly a very useful option to help people battle feelings of isolation.
+Whilst many feel that online options are not an effective enough replacement for in-person meetings, during this time, it is clearly a beneficial option to help people battle feelings of isolation.